ricardopieper/donkey-lang/README.md

 Most of the parsing code was copied from my Horse interpreter at github.com/ricardopieper/horse repository.

 Syntax will be based on python but the VM will be far more lightweight.
 Preferably in the future we won't have a VM.
 We wont have classes, just structs and impls like Rust.
 I will try to implement some trait-like system as well, so there will be syntax for that.
 While the syntax looks like python, it doesn't follow Python's object model or most of the language's built-in type naming.
-When it does it's coincidental
+When it does it's coincidental.

 The features of the language will be implemented purely based on personal interest.
-Here are the things that, at the moment, I find particularly uninteresting:
+Here are the things that, at the moment, I find interesting: uninteresting:

-  - Exceptions
-  - Public/private members (everything will be public)
-  - Inheritance

-Here are the things that I do find interesting:

   - Metaprogramming, or some level of type information available at compile time (or runtime)
   - Trait system, like Rust
   - Functional programming in general
   - Generics

+Here are the things that I don't find interesting to implement:

+  - Exceptions
+  - Public/private members (everything will be public)
+  - Inheritance

 It doesn't mean I'll implement all of these things, but I would like to implement traits at least.